UBC-MDS/DSCI_522_group27/README.md

 Then we can visualize correlation plots and calculating correlations to form a correlation table to do exploratory data analysis.
 We can get a summary report by using Pandas profiling to do exploratory data analysis on data.

-We can create an eda folder at the root of our group repository and add our tables and figures into this eda folder.
+The completed EDA analysis can be found in the eda folder at the root of our group's repository.

 ## Usage